The Science Behind Slang Evolution: What Linguistics Research Reveals About How Language Changes

 The impact: Terms that would have persisted for years now become "cringe" in weeks, forcing replacement.
 This accelerates linguistic churn.

-Our finding: Algorithm-driven platforms create 3x faster linguistic evolution than non-algorithmic digital spaces (like early forums).
+Algorithm-driven platforms create significantly faster linguistic evolution than non-algorithmic digital spaces (like early forums).

 3. Identity Protection Through Language